tearflake/p-vs-np/README.md

 ## 4. extracting set of satisfiable solutions

 DNF has a convenient property of easy extraction of all possible solutions to Boolean satisfiability problem.
 Namely, each disjunct of DNF represents one possible solution set of the starting formula.
-Thus, if we get a DNF like:
+For example, if we get a DNF like:

 ```
 ((¬A /\ B /\ C) \/ (¬A /\ ¬B) \/ (A /\ ¬B /\ ¬C))
 ```

-this means that we have three possible sets of solutions: `A -> F; B -> T; C -> T` or `A -> F; B -> F` or `A -> T; B -> F; C -> F`.
+this means that we have three possible solution sets: `{A -> F, B -> T, C -> T}` or `{A -> F, B -> F}` or `{A -> T, B -> F, C -> F}`.

 ## 5. conclusion